Magical Taruruto: Supporting characters

-A young and strong-willed teacher who is the homeroom teacher of the main cast.
-While presenting herself as strict during school hours, she is infamous for using corporal punishment to discipline her students (whenever they break the school rules, act naughty and violate policies) and protégés.
-Despite this knowledge, she is a passionate and tomboyish lady who has extensive knowledge on sports and jumps at the opportunity for her and her students to compete in some new game.
-At home, she is laid back and often seen cooking and exercising.
+Mari is the young and strong-willed homeroom teacher of the main cast.
+Despite presenting herself as strict during school hours, she is infamous for using corporal punishment to discipline her students whenever they break the school rules, act naughty and violate policies and protégés.
+Deep down, Mari is a passionate and tomboyish lady who has extensive knowledge on sports and jumps at the opportunity for her and her students to compete in some new games.
+At home, she is laid-back and often seen cooking as well as exercising.